MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

 ## Install the certificate on the target machine

-To use the newly created certificate, it into the certificate store on the client machine.
+To use the newly created certificate, import it into the certificate store on the client machine.

 ### Add the certificate to the Certificate Store